cutaway-security/cutsec_tools/ics/tool_install/README.md

 * Installs Git Repos and builds several tools

 ## Warning / Considerations
 This script automates the installation of third-party software and tools we do not control.
-There is warranty or guarantee these tools are secure or do not contain malicious code.
+There is NO warranty or guarantee these tools are secure or do not contain malicious code.
 Check all installed software on your own before use.

 **USE AT YOUR OWN RISK.**